Rectory Office Hours: Monday - Thursday 8:30 a.m. to 3 p.m.

 This group is for people 60 years and older and meets the 3rd Thursday of the month in the Bosco Room at 2:00 p.m. to plan activities of a social and religious nature.

-1. On the first Sunday of the month, the St. Vincent de Paul Society collects canned goods, which are delivered to St. Elizabeth Parish in north St. Louis for distribution to the needy.
+1. On the second Sunday of the month, the St. Vincent de Paul Society collects canned goods, which are delivered to St. Elizabeth Parish in north St. Louis for distribution to the needy.

 Grocery purchases from Schnucks using your E-Script card benefits St. Vincent de Paul Society.
 To get an E-script card, visit the Customer Service Counter at Schnucks.
 Follow instructions and register the card with your charity of choice (i.e. St. John Bosco).
 Each time you make purchases at Schnucks, hand the cashier the card to swipe.
 Schnucks donates a percentage of the transaction to your charity.
 For St. John Bosco, all funds are donated to the St. Vincent de Paul Society.